 They’re knitted or crocheted hand warmers adorned with ribbons, buttons and other fidgets to provide sensory stimulation for people living with dementia.
 They keep restless hands busy and soothe and comfort those who are anxious or agitated.

-The Grey Nuns Community Hospital has found them to be very useful and can barely keep up with the demand.
+The Grey Nuns hospital has found them to be very useful and other sites, including Foyer Lacombe in St. Albert and Chateau Vitaline in Beaumont, are eager to try them out.
 That’s where yegSpark comes in!